Eric Corriel Studios

 Photo by Keiko Niwa

-Ice Will Be Here is a site-specific video installation that imagines the inevitable formation of the next ice age Shown in Brooklyn (NY)
+Ice Will Be Here is a site-specific video installation that imagines the inevitable formation of the next ice age Shown at DUMBO Arts Festival, Brooklyn, New York

 Photo by Kekio Niwa